-I learn to accept the sense of vulnerability that comes from facing what feels overwhelming.
+I learn to accept the sense of vulnerability that goes with life’s pressures and uncertainties.

 The previous steps have led you to see problematic behavior patterns in a different light.
-You now get a sense of them as having some emotional logic.
-That is, they are ways of coping with things that would otherwise feel unmanageable.
-We’re not just talking about a sense that things are difficult.
-We’re talking about overwhelming.
+You now get a sense of the emotional logic behind them.
+That is, they are ways of coping with things that would otherwise feel overwhelming.

 What is it that is overwhelming?

 Of course, the specifics vary.
 But, when you dig deeper, it comes down to the very opposite of feeling safe.
 A sense that you have no way of protecting yourself, that your very existence is threatened, that you will be crushed.
 “All resistance will be futile,” as Darth Vader would say.